TheOtherRolesAU/TheOtherRoles/README.md

 # Changelog
 <details>
   <summary>Click to show the Changelog</summary>

+**Version 4.5.1**
+- Fix a bug that lead to Props not being able to use the disguise button

 **Version 4.5.0**
 - Updated to Among Us version 2023.11.28 (with the new map, Fungle)